codeplea/ahocorasickphp/README.md

 than simply calling `strpos` many times, and it's much faster than calling `preg_match_all` with something like `/keyword1|keyword2|...|keywordn/`.

-I origionally wrote this to use with [F5Bot](https://f5bot.com), since it's searching for the same set of a few thousand keywords over and over again.
+I originally wrote this to use with [F5Bot](https://f5bot.com), since it's searching for the same set of a few thousand keywords over and over again.

 # Usage